 Photography is the art of observation.
 How you see and interpret things is key.
 If you are passionate about interpreting the world around you and producing stand out imagery this may well be the course for you.
 Choosing to study A Level Photography will give you the opportunity to develop your creativity and learn the practical skills needed to become a successful Photographer.
 You will expand your visual vocabulary through exploration and experimentation with both traditional and modern techniques.
 You will be able to choose between a variety of areas to study within the disciplines, ranging from portraiture, landscape, still life and documentary Photography.
 Knowledge of other photographers and artists plays an integral part of your personal investigation.
 You will produce written work explaining important contextual links between your work and that of others.

-Personal investigation - No time limit, 96 marks • 60% of A level hours supervised time • 96 marks • 40% of A level
+Personal investigation - No time limit, 96 marks • 60% of A level Response to an externally set assignment - Preparatory period + 15 hours supervised time • 96 marks • 40% of A level